-The field Spectroscopy Facility is located in room 243 of the Grant Institute.
-The Grant Institute is part of the University of Edinburgh's Kings Buildings university campus, which is on the south side of Edinburgh, near the Royal Observatory.
+The Field Spectroscopy Facility is located in rooms 248 and 243 of the Grant Institute.
+The Grant Institute is part of the University of Edinburgh's Kings Buildings University campus, which is on the south side of Edinburgh, near the Royal Observatory.

 NERC Field Spectroscopy Facility (FSF)